 Comedian James Veitch gave a hilarious Ted Talk on what happens when you reply to spam.

-It’s reasonably apparent that it’s not a good idea to directly reply to spam emails despite Mr. Veitch’s sketch from above.
+It’s not a good idea to directly reply to spam emails despite Mr. Veitch’s sketch from above.

-You confirm that you’re a willing participant in an email conversation with fraudsters in the least severe instances.
+You confirm that you’re willing to participate in an email conversation with fraudsters in the least severe instances.

 In the worst scenarios, you could inadvertently give away personal information that can compromise your online privacy or security.